-Degree to which the approach and critical path have been clearly described and thoughtfully considered; and Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.
+Degree to which the approach and critical path to component integration or prototype fabrication have been thoughtfully considered and clearly described and; and

+- Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - Comprehensiveness of the Data Management and U.S. Manufacturing Plans